 Maximum of 56

 visitors are permitted in Lim Hak Tai Gallery.

-We seek your cooperation to wait in line at the designated queue area when directed by our gallery duty personnel should the galleries reach full capacity.
+We seek your cooperation to wait in queue at the designated queue area when directed by our gallery duty personnel when the gallery reaches full capacity.

 A safe distance of 1 metre between persons and between groups must be observed.
 Persons within the groups must not intermingle and congregate.

-- Entrance to Ngee Ann Kongsi Galleries 1 & 2 at Level 1 (opposite Finance Office)
+- Entrance to The Ngee Ann Kongsi Galleries 1 & 2 at Level 1 (opposite Finance Office)

 - Entrance to Lim Hak Tai Gallery at Level 1, turn right after Wing A Lift lobby (opposite Toast Box)

 We are closely monitoring the situation and will evaluate and refine the precautionary measures as the situation evolves.
 Let’s stay vigilant and play our part in being socially responsible while practicing good personal hygiene.